nolazybits/harmonictreatmentscom/content/_index.md

 sections:
   - type: hero_section
     title: Meet Rosemary
-    subtitle: She is a the core of the harmonic healing treatment.
+    subtitle: She is at the core of the harmonic healing treatment.
     actions:
       - label: Learn More about Rosmary
         url: /rosmary